jblance/powermon/docs_source/source/j4_config_file.rst

 * :ref:`api` [optional]
 * :ref:`debuglevel` [optional]

-Note: the ``powermon-cli`` has an option to generate a config file based on the answers to questions see :doc:`usage.powermon.cli`
+Note: the ``powermon-cli`` has an option to generate a config file based on the answers to questions see :doc:`j2.2_usage.powermon.cli`

 .. _device: